PlaidCloud/website/content/en/docs/concepts/configuration/secret.md

 For improved performance over a looping `get`, clients can design resources that reference a secret then `watch` the resource, re-requesting the secret when the reference changes.
-Additionally, a ["bulk watch" API](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/bulk_watch.md) to let clients `watch` individual resources has also been proposed, and will likely be available in future releases of Kubernetes.
+Additionally, a ["bulk watch" API](https://github.com/PlaidCloud/community/blob/master/contributors/design-proposals/api-machinery/bulk_watch.md) to let clients `watch` individual resources has also been proposed, and will likely be available in future releases of PlaidCloud.

 ## Security properties